 Check your calendar — Hanukkah is over.
-Because it's a lunar holiday, sometimes Hanukkah falls early in December, so there's no need to keep wishing your Jewish friends a happy one as you bustle by with your red and green ear ornaments bobbing merrily.
-We've already lit our candles, spun our dreydles and eaten our potato latkes, and now we're done, thank you very much.
+Dec.
+18, was the last night of the eight-day holiday this year.
+Because the Hebrew calendar is lunar, Hanukkah falls on different dates, so if you want to be culturally sensitive, stop wishing your Jewish friends a happy Hanukkah this week as you bustle by with your red and green ear ornaments bobbing merrily.
+We’ve already lit our candles, spun our dreidels, eaten our potato latkes, and now we’re done, thank you very much.

-That may come as a surprise to people who think of Hanukkah as "The Jewish Christmas."
-It's not.
-Despite its proximity to the dominant culture's annual consumer frenzy, the Festival of Lights is a minor holiday on the Hebrew calendar.
-And contrary to comments by one well-meaning clueless person, the only difference between the two holidays is not that "Christians believe that Jesus was born on Christmas, and Jews believe He was born on Hanukkah."
-Sorry.
+Despite its proximity to the dominant culture’s annual consumer frenzy, the Festival of Lights is a minor Jewish holiday.
+That may come as a surprise to people who think of Hanukkah as “The Jewish Christmas.”
+It’s not.
+Contrary to a comment by one well-meaning clueless person, the only difference between the two holidays is not that “Christians believe that Jesus was born on Christmas, and Jews believe He was born on Hanukkah.”
+(Actual, real-life, verbatim quote.)

 Truth be known, Hanukkah is the eight days during which Jews around the world attempt to set their homes on fire.
-We came close this year, stopping just short of calling 9-1-1.
+We came close one year, stopping just short of calling 9-1-1.

 There’s something to be said for sticking to tradition.
 But rebels that we are, Wifey and I strayed from buying our customary box of 44 Israeli paraffin candles from the synagogue gift shop, and, with complete directions clipped from Living magazine, we rolled our own, very classy, beeswax Hanukkah candles.
 Martha promised that these candles would, and I quote, “Give your celebration a special glow.”
 She should’ve stuck to insider trading.